swaty06/Google-Gemini-Chatbot/README.md

     - If any issues arise, the chatbot will display a relevant error message to assist with troubleshooting.
     - Common errors might include invalid API keys, network issues, or unexpected input.

+## Live Demo

+You can find the app live here: [Click to Access the Chatbot](https://app-gemini-chatbot-kzuzu4ldkv2s2tgrjszvxw.streamlit.app/)

 ## Example Use Cases

 - **Customer Support**: Automate responses to frequently asked questions, improving efficiency and response time.